 Infinity, Inc. holds a press conference in Los Angeles.
 The Silver Scarab reveals his true identity and those of his parents (Hawkman and Hawkgirl I).
 The Star-Spangled Kid, Jade, Obsidian, and Nuklon also unmask.
 The Huntress reveals that she is Batman's daughter.
 Power Girl and the Huntress leave to rejoin the JSA.
 NOTES: First appearance of Ted Grant's goddaughter Yolanda Montez (later Wildcat II).
 Originally included the Earth-2 Huntress.
 Infinity, Inc. #12 (Mar.
 1985)

-ORIGINAL: A vast army of super-villains, led by Earth-1's Lex Luthor and Brainiac, attempts to seize power on the five partially merged surviving Earths.
+A vast army of super-villains, led by Earth-1's Lex Luthor and Brainiac, attempts to seize power on the five partially merged surviving Earths.
 Hawkman I is severely wounded by Dr. Phosphorus.
-POST-CRISIS: No Brainiac on Earth at this time; Lex Luthor's involvement in these events is unknown.
 Crisis #9 (12.85)

 Mekanique and the goddess Aphrodite, who have been using their powers to hold back the full effects of the Crisis for their own purposes, allow the Crisis's reality-changing effects to take hold.
 All characters except the Psycho-Pirate lose their memories of the pre-Crisis history.
 The Earth-2 Aquaman, Batman, Green Arrow, Huntress, Robin, Speedy, and Wonder Woman, the Golden Age Captain Marvel and Marvel Family, and Earth-1's Hawkman, Hawkwoman, Supergirl, and Wonder Woman cease to exist, along with all memory of their existence.
 All-Star Squadron #60 (July 1986), Legend of Wonder Woman #4 (Aug.
 1986)

 At Skyman's insistence, Lyta Trevor goes on maternity leave from Infinity, Inc. She encounters the new female incarnation of Hawkman's old enemy Hath-Set and discovers that the Silver Scarab is now her pawn.
-NOTE: Although Mr. Bones participates in many of the group's adventures, Skyman makes it clear in this issue that he is not a member of Infinity, Inc. Infinity, Inc. #42 (9.87)
+Infinity, Inc. #42 (9.87)

 For a time, Carter and Shiera settled in Midway City, Michigan, and acquired a spaceship.
 In this era, they became space adventurers as well.
-(Hawkman v.1 series)
+(Hawkman vol. 1 series)

 Their enhanced longevity (from exposure to chronal energies in 1942) extended their careers, and they were both also early members of the Justice League.
 Following one of the JLA's earliest team-ups with the JSA, the Hawks began serving as liaisons between the two teams (JLA: Incarnations #2).
 They remained active with both teams until the first great "crisis."
 At that time, they and the rest of the Justice Society willingly entered into Limbo to wage an eternal cyclic battle to prevent Ragnarok (the Norse version of judgment day).